YangLi1/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

 1. blob - In Git each version of a file is represented as a blob.
 A blob holds a file’s data but does not contain any metadata about the file or even its name.
-2. tree - TODO
+2. tree - A tree object represents one level of directory information.
+Inside a tree are blobs
-3. commit - TODO
+3. commit - A commit object holds data about changes into a repository.
+A commit points to a tree that captues the state of the repository at the time the commit was performed.
-4. repo - TODO
+4. repo - A repository is a database containing all the information needed to retain and manage the revisions and history of a project.
+In git a repository holds a complete copy of a project through its entire lifetime
-5. hash - TODO
+5. hash - Hash in git is like the address or the name git gives to a file to help keep track of it